fscorrupt/awesome-stars/README.md

 ## Python

+- [iongpt/boxarr](https://github.com/iongpt/boxarr) - Boxarr is an automated box office tracking application that integrates with Radarr to monitor, add, and manage the latest theatrical releases.
+It provides a beautiful dashboard showing the current box
+- [yungsnuzzy/conjurr](https://github.com/yungsnuzzy/conjurr) - Conjurr is an AI recommendation tool that uses Tautulli watch data to recommend what users should watch next.
 - [amcgready/Surge](https://github.com/amcgready/Surge) - Surge is an automated media server deployment and management toolkit that streamlines the setup, configuration, and orchestration of Plex, Jellyfin, Emby, and related services using Docker, with advan
 - [Dispatcharr/Dispatcharr](https://github.com/Dispatcharr/Dispatcharr) -
 - [waydroid/waydroid](https://github.com/waydroid/waydroid) - Waydroid uses a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu.